MihailGorbenko/authentication-service/README.md

 Authentication Service

-This is an authentication service based on the Express/Node.js platform.
-It uses the following:
+Are you in search of a reliable and secure authentication service for your web application?
+Look no further!
+Our authentication service is built on the Express/Node.js platform and provides a wide range of features to help you safeguard your endpoints and guarantee the safety of your users' data.

+Features

+Our authentication service uses several technologies, including:

     Mongoose wrapper for persisting data
     Mocha & Chai/Chai-http for testing